Is It Mandatory To Have Health Insurance in 2022?

 |District of Columbia|

-For states that use the federal Affordable Care Act (ACA) exchange, the 2022 open enrollment period (OEP) begins November 1, 2021, and ends December 15, 2021.
-States that have their own ACA exchange may have different date ranges.
-These are listed in the table below.
+For states that use the federal Affordable Care Act (ACA) exchange, the 2023 open enrollment period (OEP) begins November 1, 2022 and ends December 15, 2022 in most states.
+States may have different date ranges.

 Special Enrollment Period

 Various qualifying events allow you to obtain coverage during the Special Enrollment Period.
-You will need proof of the event but have 60 or 90 days to enroll in the plan.
+You can be granted 60 or 90 days to enroll in a plan with proof of a qualifying life event.
 Qualifying life events include:

 - Losing health coverage